-The popular December birthstone is then polished or sliced.
+The stone receives a polish and/or slice after it’s mined.
 Naturally, turquoise appears waxy and porous.
-In order to enhance its appearance and increase stability, the stone may be treated with plastic lubricants and dyes.
+In order to enhance its appearance and increase stability, the stone is often treated with plastic lubricants and dyes.

 Physical Properties of Turquoise

-Turquoise containing high levels of copper appear bluer.
+Turquoise containing high levels of copper usually appears a lot bluer.
 Stones with high iron levels appear greener.
-Less common is turquoise that contains high levels of zinc.
+Less common is turquoise, which contains high levels of zinc.
 In these cases, the gem will appear more yellow.

 Turquoise is on the low end of the Mohs Hardness Scale, scoring a 5 – 6 on average.
 Some variations of the gem can score as low as a 3.
-This means that the stone is easily scratched or broken.

 Turquoise In Jewelry

-Turquoise matrix are considered valuable in some places, and not in others.
-Generally, in America, matrix tends to lower the value of the stone.
-Although, traditional Native American jewelry celebrates the natural veins and webs that appear in the gem.
+Some places will place value on the turquoise matrix.
+The matrix lowers the value of the stone in America.
+Traditional Native American jewelry celebrates the natural veins and webs that appear in the gem.

-Depending on the conditions during formation, turquoise may be anywhere from fragile to durable.
-Turquoise with a high Mohs Scale rating and solid durability is considered the most valuable.
+Conditions during formation vary, and turquoise may be anywhere from fragile to durable.
+Turquoise with a high Mohs Scale rating and solid durability is considered the more valuable.
 The higher the rating, the more long-lasting the stone will be.

-Just like its sister December birthstone, turquoise is also priced by size not carat weight.
+Just like its sister December birthstones, turquoise is also priced by size, not by carat weight.
 Additionally, color plays a major role in pricing this gemstone.
 You should always look into the different variants of turquoise to determine which one you like best.

 The Turquoise Quality Index is used by many to determine the stone’s quality.
-This is a scale between 8 and 100 that considers eight factors within two categories.
+Between 8 and 100, this scale considers eight factors within two categories.
 Each factor is weighted according to importance.
 The higher the total score, the more valuable the stone.